xuandinh1907/bengal-handwriting-recognition/README.md

 <p align="justify">Optical character recognition is particularly challenging for Bengali.While Bengali has 49 letters (to be more specific 11 vowels and 38 consonants) in its alphabet,there are also 18 potential diacritics,or accents.This means that there are many more graphemes,or the smallest units in a written language.The added complexity results in ~ 13,000 different grapheme variations (compared to English's 250 graphemic units)</p>

-Bangladesh-based non-profit [bengali.ai](https://bengali.ai/)is focused on helping to solve this problem.
+Bangladesh-based non-profit [bengali.ai](https://bengali.ai/) is focused on helping to solve this problem.

 <p align="justify">They build and release crowdsourced,metadata-rich datasets and open source them through research competitions.Through this works,Bengali.AI hopes to democratize and accelerate research in Bengali language technologies and to promote machine learning education</p>